pawanit17/cassandra/README.md

 - Get timestamp of columns
   - ```Select firstname, writetime(firstname), email, writetime(email) from users;```
+  - This will not work for primary key column.

 # AWC Cloud
 - AWC offers Cassandra as a Service called **Amazon Keyspaces**.